 I know, I know.
 How many journals, books, and papers can you have on your nightstand, but it’s a good idea to keep this one there as well.
 You’ll pull it out only when you’re working on flipping a belief.

 Once you have your new, empowering phrase or affirmation that directly counteracts the blocking belief that’s tripping you up, write it 10 times each night, right before bed.
 Do this for as long as you need to feel it take root, but at least, one week.

 Planting the new belief seeds when you’re about to have the best access to your subconscious (when you’re sleeping) is powerful stuff.

 4. Photo of yourself as a child.
 Having this handy and visible is a fast way to reconnect your young, creative, deep-feeling self with the responsible, taskmaster, grown-up self.
-As I wrote in last week’s post, each side needs the other equally.
-Looking into the face of yourself as a child also makes it easier to stop the negative ticker tape running in your head.
+Looking into the face of yourself as a child makes it easier to stop the negative ticker tape running in your head.
 It makes you pause before saying something like “I’m such an idiot!” or “I look so fat in this.”
 Would you say those things to that sweet little girl or boy?
 I doubt it.

 5. A kudos file.
 There may be times when, no matter how deeply you dig, you cannot come up with evidence of why you don’t suck.
 Enter, the kudos file.
 Anytime you receive an email, social media comment, greeting card, or any other kind of note where someone has expressed how great, beautiful, thoughtful, brave, smart, you are, file it away in a folder marked “kudos.”
 I have both an electronic folder and a regular file folder.